RyanJDick/randomfun/sd_interior_design/README.md

   - This was a helpful tool for visualizing the differences between the base model and the fine-tuned model.
   - I was still unable to produce the results reported for pokemon fine-tuning.
 It felt like the fine-tuned model had learned the pokemon "style", but not how to create characters.

+### (2023-06-15) Pokemon Finetune
+- Setup
+  - Try to reproduce the reported results with this script: https://github.com/LambdaLabsML/examples/blob/main/stable-diffusion-finetuning/pokemon_finetune.ipynb
+  - Ran on a Lambda Labs VM with an A6000 GPU (48GB VRAM).
+- Result
+  - Progress was looking much better than the previous attempts to do this with the diffusers repo.
+  - The implementations of the two repos are completely different, so it is difficult to identify the source of the discrepancy.

 ## Dataset History

 ### living_room_dataset_v1